offsoc/forgejo/options/setting/config-cheat-sheet.md

   ```

 - <a name="mailer.FROM" href="#mailer.FROM">`mailer.FROM`</a>:
   Mail from address, RFC 5322.
-This can be just an email address, or the `"Name" <email@example.com>` format:
+This can be just an email address, or the `"Name" <email@example.com>` format.:
   ```ini
   FROM =
   ```